bacula-web/bacula-web/docs/source/02_install/upgrade.rst

 Check the requirements
 ======================

-Ensure that you meet all system requirements (more informations in the :ref:`install/requirements` page).
+Ensure that you meet all system requirements (more information in the :ref:`install/requirements` page).

 Upgrade from archive
 ====================